 \subsection{Test Problem DPF2}

-The second constructed $m$-objective minimization problem has $d$ essential conflicting objectives as well.
-While the $m-d$ explicitly redundant objectives are non-linearly correlated with the $d$ essential objectives.
-The problem is to minimize the following objective functions:
+The second constructed $m$-objective minimisation problem has $d$ essential conflicting objectives as well, but the $m-d$ explicitly redundant objectives are non-linearly correlated with the $d$ essential objectives.
+The problem is to minimise the following objective functions:

 with

 where $n = d + k - 1$ is the number of decision variables, $k$ (typically set as $20$) denotes the number of elements in $\mathbf{x}^r = (x_d, \dots, x_n)$, $\mathbf{u}_1, \mathbf{u}_2, \dots, \mathbf{u}_{m-d}$ are column vectors with $d$ non-negative elements, and $\phi_{1}, \dots, \phi_{m-d}$ are nonlinearly and nondecreasingly mapping functions.